setsunafjava/shopify-starter/README.md

 # shopify-embedded-app-starter
-Nodejs starter for Shopify Embedded Apps
+Nodejs starter for Shopify Embedded Apps.

+## TODO
+- streamline the authentication routing
+- routes need a good refractor and documentation